lloydw/json-api-serializer/README.md

 - *relationships* (optional): An object defining some relationships
     - relationship: The property in data to use as a relationship
         - *type*: The type to use for serializing the relationship (type need to be register)
+        - *schema* (optional): A custom schema for serializing the relationship.
+If no schema define, it use the default one.
         - *links* (optional): An object that describes the links for the relationship.
 Values can be string or function (see examples below).

 ## Usage